skx/e-comments/README.md

    * Adding new backends is simple.
 * Markdown formatting of comments.
 * Support for __threaded discussion__.
+   * You can limit the depth of discussions, to a given depth.
+   * Or leave the defaults in-place to allow arbitrarily nested replies.
 * Anti-spam plugins:
    * Three simple plugins included as a demonstration.
    * The sample plugins block hyperlinks in comment-author names, bodies which reference `viagra`, and any remote IPs which have been locally blacklisted.